uri-raviv-lab/pyceres/ceres/docs/source/nnls_modeling.rst

    Get all the residual blocks that depend on the given parameter block.

-   If `Problem::Options::enable_fast_removal` is
+   If :member:`Problem::Options::enable_fast_removal` is
-   `true`, then getting the residual blocks is fast and depends only on the number of residual blocks.
-Otherwise, getting the residual blocks for a parameter block will incur a scan of the entire :class:`Problem` object.
+   ``true``, then getting the residual blocks is fast and depends only on the number of residual blocks.
+Otherwise, getting the residual blocks for a parameter block will scan the entire problem.

 .. function:: const CostFunction* Problem::GetCostFunctionForResidualBlock(const ResidualBlockId residual_block) const